epwalsh/obsidian.nvim/README.md

     },
   },

-  -- Optional, if set to true, the spcified mappings in the `mappings` -- table will overwrite existing ones.
+  -- Optional, if set to true, the specified mappings in the `mappings` -- table will overwrite existing ones.
 Otherwise a warning is printed -- and the mappings are not applied. overwrite_mappings = false,